Abhiroop/Abhiroop.github.io/mlc/pytorch.md

 - a rank 0 tensor is a scalar
 - a rank 1 tensor is a vector
 - a rank 2 tensor is a matrix
-- rank 3 and above a re higher-dimensional arrays
+- rank 3 and above are higher-dimensional arrays

 Some tensor ops in PyTorch (you can explore the entire library in your own time, which is itself a massive undertaking):